Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 “The bottom line is that these human rights abuses are not normal for a World Cup host,” says Minky Worden, the director of global initiatives at Human Rights Watch.

 There’s then a second essential truth.
 For all the World Cup’s many historical problems, one of its positives is how it has grown into a global party that is a celebration of humanity.
-It was best seen on the Copacabana and in Cape Town, and even Nikolskaya Street in Moscow, where people from all over the world came together.
+It was best seen on the Copacabana and in Cape Town, and even on Nikolskaya Street in Moscow, where people from all over the world came together.
 This very universal revelry has been recognised by Fifa’s tenets of inclusivity.
-Despite that, a lot of the planet doesn’t feel comfortable going to Qatar, since homosexuality is illegal in Qatar and many LGBTQ+ groups have said they just do not feel safe.
+Despite that, a lot of the planet doesn’t feel comfortable going to Qatar, since homosexuality is illegal in Qatar and many LGBT+ groups have said they just do not feel safe.

 And yet it is that image of the global party, the great festival of colour around stadiums as nation-defining moments take place on the pitch, that makes it almost impossible for the players and fans not to feel some excitement.